 That was until the winter of 1996, when a group of women in the Naryn Oblast of Kyrgyzstan realized that making traditional carpets could become a viable method for creating jobs and income for women in the rural areas of the region.

 In 2002 the NGO was created to give women an opportunity to improve their lives economically and contribute to the economy, preserve the Kyrgyz national heritage for the younger generations by teaching them about culture and production and to introduce Kyrgyz culture all over the world.
 The women of Altyn Kol are expert shyrdak makers but they are also teachers, accountants, nurses and some help their families herd animals on the jailoos (high altitude pastures).
-To learn more about Altyn Kol please view Handmade in Kyrgyzstan: and to learn about the shyrdak makers listen to Burul Jakypova talking about tradition and culture.
+Learn more about Altyn Kol and the amazing women who are keeping shyrdak making alive in their culture.

 A clean and dry space is the best environment for your shyrdak.
 To ensure your shyrdak will have a long life remember to: